Why a Taliban peace deal won't end bloodshed in Afghanistan | DW | 26.07.2019

 Position of strength

-The latest attacks across Afghanistan come at a time when the Taliban and the US negotiators are discuss peace in Qatar.
+The latest attacks across Afghanistan come at a time when the Taliban and the US negotiators are discussing peace in Qatar.
 Both sides claim to have made progress.

 Shaheen said that all parties to the conflict need to agree to one last issue before moving on to the next stage.
 He did not elaborate which topic is under discussion, but reports from Kabul say that the Taliban are still reluctant to talk to the Afghan government.